 The average total pension of those receiving a full disability pension has remained nearly at the same level throughout most of the period under review.
-The total average pension of those receiving a partial disability pension has also remained fairly stable during the period under review.
-According to the definition, the partial disability pension is half the size of a full pension.
+The total average pension of those receiving a partial disability pension has also remained rather stable during the period under review.
+By definition, the partial disability pension is half the size of a full pension.
 Relatively speaking, partial disability pensions are better than full pensions.
-In 2021 the total average pension of those receiving a partial disability pension was 70 per cent of the total pension of those receiving a full disability pension.
+In 2022, the total average pension of those receiving a partial disability pension was around 70 per cent of the total pension of those receiving a full disability pension.